William-Ao/SDVX-Keyboard-Controller/README.md

-# Edit: In the year since I've made this, I've realized a lot of things so this version is getting shelved
+# Edit: In the year since I've made this, I've realized a lot of things (mainly how naive I was) so this version is getting shelved

 # SDVX Full Size Controller - Keyboard Style v0.1
 A full size controller for Sound Voltex with custom arcade size keycaps, and no _required_ soldering (technically).